matzTaka/matzTaka/README.md

 Junior SOC Analyst @antrus

-I am working as a Security Engineer with knowledge of threat assessment in the entrance of network segment.
+I am working as a Security Engineer with knowledge of threat assessment in the entrance of network segment, endpoint.
 I have just 4 months of experience in Cyber Security.
 So I do step forward my destination.